yanhann10/30_days_of_agentic_ai/02_making_sense_of_world_model.md

 # Day 02 Reading Notes: World Models

 World models underpin embodied agents, physical intelligence, and creative AI, especially in areas like video generation and game engines.
 By constructing a compressed, simulated environment, they allow agents to rehearse, plan, and self-improve, narrowing the gap between virtual and physical worlds.
-As real-world interaction data is often hard or costly to collect, world models offer a scalable way to generate synthetic trajectories.
-For Day 2, I focus on the main components and approaches
+As real-world interaction data is often hard to collect, world models offer a scalable way to generate synthetic trajectories.
+For Day 2, I focus on the main components and approaches.

----

 ## World Models (Ha & Schmidhuber, 2018)